jojivk/SomeNotes/ToJoemon.md

 Please do give references to the experts in genetics rather than experts in some other fields.
 Should we read a book on mechanical engineering for brain surgery, yes of course there is some mechanics in brain surgery.
-Yuval Harari is a historian and I am not sure how much he can offer on genetics.
+ Harari is a historian and I am not sure how much he can offer on genetics.
 This is a common problem in debating contentious issues: Eg, Takes Phd in physics and then comments on Ethics.
 And people accept it: Personally, I think it is a crude form of appeal to authority.
 People give them credibility because of their expertise in another field (he is smart so he should know better).